Will you do one small thing to help Georgians in need fight cancer?

 It involves sharing a few minutes of your time … and paying a little more of your license plate.

-By visiting your county tag office — and ordering either the new All Cancer or Breast Cancer license plate – you’ll help provide Georgians in need with cancer education, screenings and treatment.
+By visiting your county tag office — and ordering either the new Cancer or newly re-designed Breast Cancer license plate – you’ll help provide Georgians in need with cancer education, screenings and treatment.

 (In almost all Georgia counties, you have to go to the tag office to get these specialty plates.
 After that – you can renew online, in a kiosk or in person.)